 Fibromyalgia patients frequently complain of problems with cognitive functioning, sometimes referred to as “fibro fog.”
 Although the chronic use of cannabis - which contains high levels of THC - has been associated with impaired cognitive function, a 2013 study showed that the use of CBD oil - which contains little to no THC - can actually help improve cognition.

-A 2018 study further supported the cognitive benefits of CBD oil when it concluded that prolonged use of CBD oil appears to have promising therapeutic effects for cognition, even among regular cannabis users.
+A 2018 study further supported the cognitive benefits of CBD oil by suggesting prolonged use of CBD oil may have promising therapeutic effects for cognition, even among regular cannabis users.

 What Form of CBD Oil Is Best for Fibromyalgia?

-The four most common forms of delivery for CBD oil are oral, sublingual, vaporized and topical.
-When it comes to choosing which form of delivery to use, bioavailability - referring to how much CBD actually gets absorbed into the bloodstream - is an important issue.
+The most common preparations of CBD oil are oral, sublingual, vaporized and topical.
+When it comes to choosing which form of delivery to use, bioavailability — referring to how much CBD actually gets absorbed into the bloodstream — is an important issue.
 Following are the approximate absorption rates for these primary forms of delivery: